 Your final course reflection should be ~1400 words long and cover the ENTIRE COURSE.
-You will make an argument for what letter grade you should get for the course and justify it by explaining what you’ve learned based on the effort you’ve put in.
+You will make an argument for what letter grade you should get for the course and justify it by explaining what you’ve learned and the effort you put into the course.

 To describe your learning experience is NOT THE SAME as summarizing or paraphrasing the syllabus.
 Illustrating how your awareness about food and food history has changed or describing why the readings failed to make an impact is much more personal and shows a much greater depth of learning than simply listing topics possibly can.